dart-lang/language/accepted/future-releases/extension-types/feature-specification.md

 2023.08.17
   - Add covariance subtype rule for extension types.
 Add rule that it is an error for an extension type member to be abstract.
+Mention that it is allowed for extension type members to be external.

 2023.07.13
   - Revise many details, in particular the management of ambiguities